The Road to Hell (song)

-"The Road to Hell" is a two-part song written by British singer-songwriter Chris Rea and released on the album of the same name.
+"The Road to Hell" is a two-part song written by the English singer-songwriter Chris Rea and released on the album of the same name.
 It was released as a single, with only part 2 on the A-side of the 7-inch.
 The single is Rea's biggest success in the United Kingdom, peaking at number 10 on the UK Singles Chart.

+Background

 The song was inspired by the frustrations of M25 and M4 motorway rush-hour traffic.

-Critical reception
+“The Road to Hell” largely follows a lone protagonist undergoing self-discovery while marooned on a highway, introduced in the opening audio, though it is often suggested it could instead be the A19, heading north towards Sunderland near Rea’s native Middlesbrough.

+The phrase "road to hell" was used by Rea in the song "I Can't Dance to That" from the 1987 album Dancing with Strangers.

+Reception

-William Shaw of Smash Hits left an ironic review on a single and considered it remarkable "for being irredeemably depressing" and "sounding exactly like an old Dire Straits song."
+William Shaw of Smash Hits left an ironic review on the single and considered it remarkable "for being irredeemably depressing" and "sounding exactly like an old Dire Straits song."